jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

     - src
         - main
             - scala (all of your Scala code goes here)
-                - Main.scala (Entry point of program) <-- this is all we need for now
+                - Main.scala (Entry point of the program) <-- this is all we need for now
         - test
             - scala
                 - MySuite.scala (unit tests for this project)